 Mod.
-No. Submission Local Plan Reference Summary of proposed Main Modification Does the proposed Main Modification significantly affect the findings of the previous SA work (EB204)?
-MM99 - 100 Policy P 13 (Rural Sites in the East of the District) and supporting text Deletion of one site (RUR.R2) allocated for the delivery of 30 dwellings.
+No. Submission Local Plan Reference Summary of proposed Main Modification/further Main Modification where relevant Does the proposed Main Modification/further Main Modification significantly affect the findings of the previous SA work (EB204)?
+MM99 - 100 Policy P 13 (Rural Sites in the East of the District) and supporting text Deletion of two sites (RUR.R1 and RUR.R2) allocated for the delivery of 41 homes.
 Additional policy text relating to sustainable transport choices, upgrading wider infrastructure and a reference to the Council's adopted Air Pollution Mitigation Strategy.
 No - see commentary above for Policy P 1 (Epping).
-MM101 - 102 Policy P 14 (Rural Sites in the West of the District) and supporting text No significant changes to the residential allocations.
+MM101 - 102 Policy P 14 (Rural Sites in the West of the District) and supporting text No changes to the allocations.
 Additional policy text relating to sustainable transport choices, upgrading wider infrastructure and a reference to the Council's adopted Air Pollution Mitigation Strategy.
 No - see commentary above for Policy P 5 (Buckhurst Hill).
 MM103 - 104 Policy P 15 (Rural Sites in the South of the District) and supporting text No changes to the allocations and additional policy text added in relation to air pollution and impacts on Epping Forest.
 No - see commentary above for Policy P 5 (Buckhurst Hill).
-Chapter 6 - Inf rastructure & Delivery MM105 - 106 Policy D1 (Delivery of Infrastructure) and supporting text Amendments to provide further clarification in relation to the Council's approach to the consideration of viability matters at the development management stage.
+Chapter 6 - Infr astructure & Delivery MM105 - 106 Policy D1 (Delivery of Infrastructure) and supporting text Amendments to provide further clarification in relation to the Council's approach to the consideration of viability matters and health considerations at the development management stage.
 Additional policy text relating to the contribution of development towards the delivery of infrastructure as well as the potential cumulative impacts of development.
 No MM107 - 108 Policy D2 (Essential Facilities and Services) and supporting text Amendments to address concerns raised by Essex County Council.
-Changes include additional policy text in relation to the replacement of services/ facilities in appropriate locations and the removal of text requiring developments of a certain scale to provide a Health Impact Assessment (HIA).
-No - the requirement for a HIA was removed as it duplicates a reference to HIA in Policy SP 3.
-MM109 Policy D3 (Utilities) and supporting text Minor changes to provide clarification.
+Changes include additional policy text in relation to the replacement of services/ facilities in appropriate locations and the inclusion of text requiring developments of a certain scale to provide a Health Impact Assessment (HIA).
+No MM109 Policy D3 (Utilities) and supporting text Minor changes to provide clarification.
 No MM110 Policy D4 (Community, Leisure and Cultural Facilities) and supporting text Amendments to remove duplication, provide flexibility and further clarity.
-No MM111 Policy D7 (Monitoring and Enforcement) and supporting text Minor changes to provide clarification and remove duplication.
-No MM112 Policy D8 (Local Plan Review) and supporting text New policy to establish a clear, consistent an agreed basis for future review, consistent with paragraph 33 of the NPPF 2019.
-No - while this is a new policy it is not likely to have a significant effect in relation to any SA topics.
-It does not
+No MM111 & 112 Policy D7 (Monitoring and Enforcement) and supporting text Changes to include the approach to Local Plan Review, provide clarification and remove duplication.
+No Appendices

 Mod.
-No. Submission Local Plan Reference Summary of proposed Main Modification Does the proposed Main Modification significantly affect the findings of the previous SA work (EB204)? significantly affect the findings of the previous SA work.
-Appendices MM113 - 222 Appendices Various changes to reflect updated evidence and provide further clarification and consistency.
+No. Submission Local Plan Reference Summary of proposed Main Modification/further Main Modification where relevant Does the proposed Main Modification/further Main Modification significantly affect the findings of the previous SA work (EB204)?
+MM113 - 138 Appendices Various changes to reflect updated evidence and provide further clarification and consistency.
 No - while Appendix 6 is now Part 2 of the plan setting out site specific policy requirements these were taken into account as part of appraisal of the plan as a whole through the SA process.
 No significant effects.